certifysphere/main-website/docs/tutorials/computer-science/9-software-engineering.md

 Overall, version control, Agile, and Scrum are all important concepts in software engineering.
 Version control allows developers to manage changes to source code, while Agile and Scrum provide a flexible and collaborative approach to software development.
 By understanding and applying these concepts, software engineers can build high-quality software products in an efficient and effective way.

+### Epics and Stories
+Epics and stories are commonly used in agile software development as a way to break down a project into smaller, more manageable pieces.
+An epic is a large body of work that can be broken down into smaller pieces of work called stories.
+Stories are more specific and smaller units of work that can be completed in a shorter time frame.

+Stories are often used to represent user needs or requirements, and they are written from the perspective of the user.
+They include a brief description of the user's goal or need, along with any acceptance criteria that must be met for the story to be considered complete.

+One advantage of using epics and stories is that they make it easier to manage complex projects by breaking them down into smaller, more manageable pieces of work.
+This allows teams to focus on specific tasks or goals and work more efficiently.
+It also helps to ensure that all members of the team have a clear understanding of what needs to be done and how it fits into the overall project.

+Grouping work into epics and stories also makes it easier to track progress and make adjustments to the project as needed.
+By breaking down work into smaller pieces, it is easier to estimate the time required for each piece of work and to adjust the project timeline or priorities as needed.

+Overall, using epics and stories can help to improve collaboration and communication within a team, while also improving project management and increasing the likelihood of success

 Examples of software engineering projects include:

 1. Developing a mobile app that helps users track their daily fitness goals and progress.